 - 1. How long can we make one flight, or when do we make more than one flight - 2.
 Idler trough shape optimization - 3.
-Optimal idler support based on kg/m and on vibration control - 4.
-Idler roll diameter and spacing optimization
+Optimal idler support based on mass per length and on vibration control - 4.
+Idler roll diameter, bearing size, spacing optimization while controlling belt edge flap